-I'll start with the city's largest local market because I think it's a great place to experience what the real authentic Athens is all about.
-This old wrought-iron market hall is dedicated to fish and meat, and you'll run into almost exclusively locals here.
-Who doesn't love watching Greek grandmothers haggling for that nights meal?
+I'll start with the city's largest local market because I think it's a great place to experience what real authentic Athens is all about.
+This old wrought-iron market hall has been providing locals with fresh meat and produce for hundreds of years (with no sign of slowing down!).
+A good introductory market to modern Greek culture.

-I reccomend going early to catch the market at its peak hustle and bustle, and maybe stopping for lunch at one of the Tavernas within the market, many open 24/7 (make sure you try the Tripe soup known as patsas in Greek!).
+I recommend going early to catch the market at its peak, and maybe stop for lunch at one of the Tavernas within the market.
+Many are open 24/7 (make sure you try the Tripe soup known as patsas in Greek!).

 Hours: 8AM - 6PM Daily, Closed Sunday's

 Just down the street from the main Agora is the Thissio Flea market, a unkempt, seemingly lawless place where you can buy everything from Persian rugs and light fixtures, to power tools and knockoff gucci.
 It's the kind of place you enter and direction becomes meaningless, getting lost for hours in its shops and side streets.